chazeon/notes/docs/notes/software/code-server-over-ssh.md

 Now the code-server should be up and running on the HPC and avaliable from your browswer at `http://localhost:xxxx`.

+### Install the webpage as an app (optional)

+Many morden browsers allows you to install a webpage as an app.
+This gives you the benefit of saving the screen real estate of the tabbar and location bar, and additionally add an icon in your dock (on MacOS).
+If you are using Microsoft Edge like I do, follow the instruction from "[Install, manage, or uninstall apps in Microsoft Edge](https://support.microsoft.com/en-us/topic/install-manage-or-uninstall-apps-in-microsoft-edge-0c156575-a94a-45e4-a54f-3a84846f6113)".

 ## Known issues

 - Code-server does not share [VSCode's Marketplace](https://coder.com/docs/code-server/latest/FAQ#why-cant-code-server-use-microsofts-extension-marketplace) officially.
 Although you could bring your own VSIX and manually install them.